mckennapsean/dissertation/content/09-conclude.md

 we evaluated through a series of methods including a usabiilty study.
-Like the previous case study, user-centered design methods advanced the project through personas to winnow and target specific users and data sketches to compare and contrast possible visual encodings with a cyber security analyst [@McKenna2015].
+Like the previous case study, user-centered design methods advanced the project through personas to winnow and target specific users and data sketches to compare and contrast possible visual encodings with a cybersecurity analyst [@McKenna2015].
 The framework guided the visualization design activities of this second case study from the ground up, spanning multiple discourse channels.